impredicative/podgenai/README.md

 * If updating the repo, rerun `rye sync`.

 ## Usage
-Usage can be as an application or as a library.
+Usage can be as an application or as a Python library.
 By default, the generated mp3 file will be written to the repo directory.
 As of 2024, the estimated cost per generation is under $2 USD and the time taken is under three minutes.

 ### Application usage
 * To show help, run `python -m podgenai -h`.